 The heart of Copenhagen is surprisingly compact.
 In fact, it’s one of the easiest capitals to navigate that we’ve ever been to.
 You can visit the shops and market of the Meatpacking District, take a spin through animated Tivoli Gardens and even visit the beach on your way to the city’s picturesque old harbor, all in a walk that barely breaks two miles.
 But that’s just a fraction of the things to do in Copenhagen.
 This colorful old city is full of hip and history at the same time and yet has a relaxed vibe that makes you want to linger in every spot.
-Here are some of our favorite things we discovered on short stop in the city.
+Here are some of our favorite things we discovered in 3 days in Copenhagen.

 Things to do in Copenhagen

 See the colors of historic Nyhavn

 Its vibrant colors, beautiful ships, and lively atmosphere make Nyhavn one of the top places to see in Copenhagen, so it was high on our list of destinations.
 Originally a busy port 400 years ago, Nyhavn is one of the most recognizable parts of city.

 Nyhavn has a lot of great cafes and lovely canal houses to see from the 17th century, including house number 20 where author Hans Christian Andersen lived when he published his first volume of fairy tales in 1835.
 You can spring for the pricey restaurants (the view costs a premium) or pick up a snack and some drinks to enjoy right by the water.
 Either way, it’s a great place to linger.

 Take in Copenhagen on a canal cruise